Aminur01/Efficient-algorithms-for-image-analysis/readme.txt

 (I have used PyCharm Community version plateform)

-2.MATLAB Community version with computer vision tool installed
+2.MATLAB Community version with computer version tool installed

 P.S All codes are well documented.